 Pardon my français, but I was pissed.

 Last week was an incredibly busy week for my husband.
 He’d been putting in long days at work and on top of that was fielding multiple, never ending conference calls once he got home.
 It was simply an ugly misch-masch of interrupted dinners, interrupted sleep, interrupted sentences, interrupted everything- and I had simply had enough.
-It was finally the week-end, but the craziness continued.
-I complained that I felt like a fifth wheel; we exchanged a few terse comments about the situation and my husband retreated into the garage to sand some wood.
+It was finally the week-end, but the craziness persisted.
+I complained that I felt like a fifth wheel; we exchanged a few terse comments about the situation and my husband retreated into the garage to sand or cut or paint something.

 “Fine” I thought, “I’ll just fake run away.”